 What is Woven Fabric?

-Weaving is the commonest method of producing textile.
+Weaving is the commonest method of producing textiles.
 It involves interlacing two or more yarns or threads placed horizontally and vertically into one another.
-The yarn placed horizontally is called the weft yarn while the vertically placed yarn is called a warp yarn.
+The yarn placed horizontally is called the weft yarn, while the vertically placed yarn is called a warp yarn.

 Are There Non-woven Fabrics?